cradlepoint/sdk-samples/Mobile_Site_Survey/readme.md

 Application Purpose
 ===================
 This app is intended to perform drive testing of cellular networks.
+It can also be used to test stationary deployments.

 The app is configurable through a webUI running on port 8000.
 Use remote connect to 127.0.0.1, or add a ZFW Forwarding from LAN Zone to Router Zone for local access.